w3f/polkadot-wiki/docs/learn/learn-validator.md

 Para-validators verify that the information contained in an assigned set of parachain blocks is valid.
 They receive parachain block candidates from the [collators](./learn-collator.md) together with a Proof-of-Validity (PoV).
-The para-validators then check if the block candidates are valid.
+The para-validators perform the first round of validity checks on the block candidates.
 Candidates that gather enough signed validity statements are considered _backable_.

-## Relay Chain Validators

-The relay chain validators guarantee that each parachain follows its unique rules and can pass messages between shards in a trust-free environment.

-### Block Authors
+## Block Authors

 There are validators on the Relay Chain who participate in the consensus mechanism to produce the relay chain blocks based on validity statements from other validators.
 These validators are called